Collaborative Research

 Partnering Fishermen & Scientists to Drive Solutions

 Since our inception, MCFA has provided an important bridge between scientists and the needs and knowledge of Maine’s fishing industry.
 We help fishermen connect with researchers to ask and answer questions about the changes that they are seeing out on the water and to create opportunities to optimize fishing practices.
-We lead and support numerous collaborative research projects.
+We lead and support a growing number of collaborative research projects.
 Often, this research gives fishermen early opportunities to test and provide input to refine fishing gear designs and accountability solutions, like video-based monitoring and ropeless buoys.
+Most importantly, it engages fishermen as true partners and active participants in the science that may impact their fishing operations.

 We engage fishermen to collect ecosystem data during their normal fishing operations.
 MCFA is currently leading a project in collaboration with Ocean Data Network, The Nature Conservancy, and twenty Maine and New Hampshire fishing vessels to collect bottom temperature and dissolved oxygen data in offshore areas.
 Early anonymized data from this effort can be accessed through the Fisheries Ocean Data ERDDAP.